76ers leave Brown in limbo following crushing Game 7 loss

 Jimmy Butler, Tobias Harris and JJ Redick are headed into free agency, a max contract likely looming for Butler.

-Brown appears in limbo, and the should-he-stay-should-he-go decision will be the most crucial one yet for first-year general manager Elton Brand.
-Long championed by ownership and the front office, team owner Josh Harris for the first time put public pressure on Brown to at least reach the East final.
+Brown’s return was the most crucial decision facing ownership, as Harris for the first time put public pressure on Brown to at least reach the East final.
 And at an impromptu press conference before the start of the playoffs, Harris refused to say if Brown would return and offered only a lukewarm endorsement of his performance.
-Brown endured the growing pains of the rebuild but his time to finish the Process may have expired.

 “What he’s done for this organization is nothing short of remarkable,” Redick said Monday.
 “I would just say this in general, for any NBA team, when you think about a coach, and potentially replacing that coach, you have to consider what coaches are available.
 I don’t feel it necessary to defend Brett to anyone.
 I think his work speaks for itself.”